Back to All Events

 About Cori Woolf

-She is a frequent guest speaker at national conferences, industry-sponsored events, and educational programs, known for her ability to moderate robust, inclusive discussions that amplify the patient and caregiver perspective.
+She has led national and international programs supporting the rare disease community, including educational events, volunteer leadership development, peer mentoring initiatives, and wellness-centered programming.
+She is also a frequent guest speaker at national conferences, industry-sponsored events, and educational programs, known for her ability to moderate robust, inclusive discussions that amplify the patient and caregiver perspective.

 Patient Health Alliance logo featuring two overlapping leaves in gold and green with PHA text below